kubaPod/DevTools/README.md

     - `_String` : StringTemplate syntax with `` `sel` `` as a placeholder for a selection data.
 This needs to be polished as it assumes the selection will be a single token, not a BoxForm.

   - Label, menu item label, is optional but for longer templates it is encouraged.
-  - Shortkey, optional, with opened menu it will automatically launch associated template
+  - ShortKey, optional, with opened menu it will automatically launch associated template
   - ExpandSelection: whether to expand selection if nothing is selected
   - Preview should be automatically generated form "Template" (unless Template was used as a Label).
 You can use whatever you want as a preview though.